mfbz/harpoon/docs/wallet-account-structure.md

   class Q,B,C,E highlighted
 ```

-There is no “default” or “root” account associated with a public key - every main account has the same capabilities in Flow Wallet.
+There is no “default” or “root” account associated with a public key - every main account has the same capabilities in Harpoon Wallet.
 When you login though, we take the user to the first account created.

 ## Main Accounts